jonasmcferreira/whiteiron/jhed-wasteland/story-hooks.md

 These giant hunting birds will give a reason not to fly and reason other empires haven't flown into Jhed.
 But these Rocs hunt in groups and are immensly powerful foes.
 Clearing a path will open flying travel to Jhed

 The Thieves Key is interested in controlling the Rocs not killing them.
 Their existence makes the area less desirable and harder to invade, but if they could command them, they would smuggle faster

+### UnderRoc Bridge

+The Roc will be perched on the UnderRoc bridge but have no interest in the party and leave

+### UnderRoc Bridge Passage

+Bringing an offering of a Scaleplum will make the Roc take you too Twin Kings first test

 ## Netrus Plot Progressions (lvl)